flxj/platdb/README.md

         // process the error if need

 ```
 When manually managing a transaction, it is important to remember to manually close the transaction (explicitly calling the rollback/commit method).
-For more documentation on transaction methods, refer to [xxxxxx]

 Additionally, it should be noted that the results of querying data objects in a transaction are only valid during the current transaction lifecycle, and will be garbage collected when the transaction is closed.
 Therefore, if you want to use the read content outside of a transaction, you need to copy it out in the transaction.